AleksandarBayrev/random-important-stuff/README.md

 * Provides fix for the slow motion bug in Mafia II.
 # How-To-Patch-PS3-ISOs.md
 * Provides tutorial on how to patch PS3 isos.
+# Serious-Sam-TFE-TSE-Classics-Linux-Fix.md
+* Provides fix for the GPU artifacts.